 Community-Based Collaborative Action Grants

-Because each community faces unique challenges and has different needs, each proposal should articulate how the organization will engage with community partners to determine the format, reach, and scope of each Collaborative Action.
+Because every community has different needs, each proposal should articulate how the organization will engage with community partners to determine the format, reach, and scope of each “collaborative action.”
+Proposals will be funded in amounts up to $5,000.

 |To learn more about collaborative actions,